nrinaudo/nrinaudo.github.com/source/_posts/2013-09-05-pattern-matching-as-parameter.markdown

 <!-- more -->

-As I previously realized, pattern matching is a shortcut for partial function creation.
+As I previously realised, pattern matching is a shortcut for partial function creation.
 Since partial functions are unary, it follows that you can pass them to higher-order functions such as, for example, `map`:

 ```scala